fusionfoto/fooappender_middleware/README.md

 How do I deploy it?
 ===================
+We expect you to already have a SwiftStack environment setup for middleware development.
+If you do not have one, you can set one up by following the steps [here](TestEnvironmentSetup.md).

 The easiest way to deploy this is to copy `__init.py__` to `/opt/ss/lib/python2.7/site-packages/fooappender_middleware/__init__.py` on *every* Swift node running proxy services in your cluster.
 The `fooappender_middleware`, and its content, should be owned by root.

 To do this quickly, log in as root, and clone this repo: